PPJAISON/gitTraining1/readme.txt

 this is new line for branch
 changed from the web , some one else added now this change done in ubuntu red box
+2nd line from ubuntu red box at 18:00